grange74/jasperserver-go/README.md

 ## TODOs

 * Support multiple versions of the API, currently it only supports JasperServer version 6.1.0
 * Include some sample code of how to use this client.
-[See goswagger example](https://goswagger.io/generate/client/)
+[See go-swagger example](https://goswagger.io/generate/client/)